bastiroid/sharedoc/Software requirements.md

 Normal flow:

-  1. User sees the logout button and clicks it
+i.
+User sees the logout button and clicks it
-  2. The user is redirected to the login page of the application and is now logged out
+i.
+The user is redirected to the login page of the application and is now logged out

 What can go wrong: